Monday 4th July 2071 AD

 “I’ll keep that in mind.”
 Flint laughed.

-The minor road they’d arrived at outside the forest had appeared in bad condition but the road which led to the reserve was almost completely green.
+The minor road they’d arrived at outside the forest had been in bad condition, but the road which led to the reserve was almost entirely green.
 Patches of tarmac could be seen where it was cracked and warped, standing up in small lumps as if it had been raked over with a giant claw.
-Most of the surface was green but in many places, young trees were striving to gain more height.
+Most of the surface was green, but in many places, young trees were striving to gain more height.